- Last updated:

-When exercising your dog in public, keep it on a lead.
+When exercising your dog in public, keep it under control on a lead held by a capable person.
 In designated off-leash areas you must be able to control your dog.
 Be sure to check the signage to see whether dog off-leash times or conditions have changed.
 Penalties apply if dogs are off leash outside of these times (refer to the map).

 Carry a doggy bag when walking your dog.
-Make sure you pick up your dog’s faeces and dispose of it responsibly.
+Make sure you pick up your dog’s faeces, carry it with you and dispose of it responsibly.
 Otherwise, fines may apply.

 Keep your dog in your yard by providing a suitable enclosure.